3rd Massachusetts Militia Regiment: 9 months term

-On December 30, 1862, the regiment was assigned to Brigadier General Charles A. Heckman's brigade and prepared to march for an southward expedition to South Carolina.
+On December 30, 1862, the regiment was assigned to Brigadier General Charles A. Heckman's brigade and prepared to march for a southward expedition to South Carolina.
 However, the weapons that the 3rd Massachusetts had been issued upon reaching North Carolina were of poor quality being antiquated Austrian muskets confiscated from a captured southern blockade runner.
 The weapons were inspected and condemned and the 3rd Massachusetts was reassigned to Col. James Jourdan's brigade occupying the defenses of New Bern.
 The 3rd Massachusetts was stationed at Fort Totten, guarding the land approaches to New Bern and remained with Col. Jourdan's brigade until the end of their service.

 During their months serving garrison duty in the vicinity of New Bern, the 3rd Massachusetts was frequently employed in digging trenches and occasionally participated in brief expeditions and patrols.
 On March 6, 1863, the regiment marched on a five-day expedition with Brig.
 Gen. Henry Prince's division in Jones and Onslow Counties.
 On April 7, the regiment left New Bern, were shipped across the Neuse River and joined a column commanded by Brig.
 Gen. Francis B. Spinola.
 This column marched swiftly in an attempt to relieve Union forces and break the Siege of Little Washington.
 Strong resistance from Confederate artillery, however, caused the column to turn back to New Bern.
 This rapid expedition of thirty miles and frequent skirmishing was remembered as the most exhausting mission in which the 3rd Massachusetts took part.

 The regiment left New Bern on June 11, 1863 and embarked for Boston.
 On reaching Boston, the men were furloughed for several days to return home and then reported to Camp Hooker on June 22.
 The regiment was mustered out in Lakeville on June 26, 1863.